sdingwan/combined-chat/README.md

 1. **Port already in use**: Change the port with `--port 8001`
 2. **WebSocket connection failed**: Ensure the server is running and accessible
 3. **Chat not loading**: Check that streamer names are correct and channels are live
+4. **Kick OAuth issues**: Kick's public OAuth and chat APIs are still evolving.
+Confirm your client credentials and endpoints match the latest Kick developer documentation.

 ### Getting Help